-Contingency Plan: Identification of contingency actions to be taken if the fire exceeds prescription parameters and/or line holding capabilities and cannot be returned to prescription.
-Use the WFSA process to determine appropriate strategy.
-Funding: The source of funding and estimated costs.
-Smoke Management and Air Quality: Smoke management requirements.
+- Contingency Plan: Identification of contingency actions to be taken if the fire exceeds prescription parameters and/or line holding capabilities and cannot be returned to prescription.
+Use the WFSA process to determine appropriate strategy. - □ Funding: The source of funding and estimated costs. - Smoke Management and Air Quality: Smoke management requirements.
 Describe how the project will comply with county, State, Tribal, and Federal air quality regulations.
-Include modeling outputs and mitigation measures to reduce the impacts of smoke production, if taken.
-Monitoring: Provisions for post-burn evaluation to enable resource managers and the agency administrator to determine if project objectives have been met.
+Include modeling outputs and mitigation measures to reduce the impacts of smoke production, if taken. - Monitoring: Provisions for post-burn evaluation to enable resource managers and the agency administrator to determine if project objectives have been met.
 Document burn-day conditions, fire behavior, smoke dispersal, first order fire effects, and cost per acre of treatment.
 Specify the weather information (forecast and observed) required during all phases of the project, the procedures for acquiring it, including when and by whom, and if spot weather and smoke dispersal forecasts need to be requested.
 In addition to short-term monitoring to document the results of a burn, long-term monitoring is strongly recommended.
 Permanent photo points, transects, or plots that are revisited in years following a burn will provide information on successional trends that result from the burn.
-Longer term monitoring may be necessary to determine if objectives were met.
-Post-burn Activities: Provisions for post-burn evaluations. do infe adi prescribed fires will be cumented with the following ormation.
-Agencies and/or ministrative units may require ditional information.
-Prescribed Fire Plan Map of project area and surrounding area Monitoring data, including weather, fire behavior, and fire effects observations Weather forecasts, spot, short- and long-term Smoke dispersal information Agency individual fire occurrence form format and level of detail required is dependent on the specific fire and its complexity.
-The key is to document the decision.
+Longer term monitoring may be necessary to determine if objectives were met. - Dest-burn Activities: Provisions for post-burn evaluations.

+B. Prescribed Fire Documentation All prescribed fires will be documented with the following information.
+Agencies and/or administrative units may require additional information.

+- Prescribed Fire Plan

+- Map of project area and surrounding area

+- Monitoring data, including weather, fire behavior, and fire effects observations

+- □ Weather forecasts, spot, short- and long-term

+- Smoke dispersal information

+- Agency individual fire occurrence form